 Following functions have been provided:

 Extremely compact control with small footprint on the desktop.
-Connection to the SPE & power supply by one single cable.
+Connection to the SPE & power supply is possible by one single cable.

 Communication with SPE over the RS-232 serial port.
 Attention : as mentioned in the manual, if the USB port is connected to a PC, this serial port of SPE is not active.
 On the ESP32 side, a dedicated UART port is used (not the same port as the USB port, this is reserved for flashing firmware and debugging) As the communication protocol is identical for all 'LDMOS based' and the 2.0k SPE amps, the console can be used with any of these amplifiers (tested OK on 1.3k and 1.5k TAURUS).
 NOTE: it is NOT compatible with the 1.0K type.
 The communication protocol supported is detailed in this manual.